-“Where it begins”: Young hungry locusts bulk up in Somalia
+‘Where it begins’: Young hungry locusts bulk up in Somalia

 Soon after copulating and laying eggs the locusts will die, “but their progeny will be hatching,” Cressman said.
 “And we have another generation of locusts to contend with, with about another 20-fold increase.”

-Cara Anna in Johannesburg contributed.
+Rodney Muhumuza in Kampala, Uganda and Cara Anna in Johannesburg contributed.